malaybaku/VmmJekyllTest/en_index.md

 * [Twitter](https://twitter.com/baku_dreameater)
 * [Blog](https://www.baku-dreameater.net/)

-If you use Twitter, the review comments or requests with tag `#VMagicMirror` is great for the creator to find.
+Tweet with tag `#VMagicMirror` is welcome for the feedback, request, questions or any other topics related to `VMagicMirror`.

 However the case is possible the author cannot find your feedback by Search Suggest Ban system of Twitter.
 If your tagged tweet is ignored, please visit to [Shadowban.eu](https://shadowban.eu/) to check it, and use mention (@ tweet) or following Google Form for the feedback.